OpenGene/gencore/README.md

 * `HIGH_QUAL` is the quality threshold that can be specified by `--high_qual`
 * `MODERATE_QUAL` is the quality threshold that can be specified by `--moderate_qual`
 * `LOW_QUAL` is the quality threshold that can be specified by `--low_qual`

+In the overlapped region, if a base and its pair are mismatched, its quality score will be adjusted to: `max(0, this_qual - pair_qual)`

 # command examples
 If you want to get very clean data, we can only keep the clusters with 2 or more supporting reads (recommended for ultra-deep sequencing with higher dup-rate):